Lap steel guitar: Tunings

 Over centuries in Western countries, the traditional Spanish guitar developed a near-universal tuning of ascending fourths (and one major third) consisting of E–A–D–G–B–E; however, no such standard existed for the Hawaiian "open tunings" (guitar tuned in a chord).
 The Hawaiians simply tuned to a chord that suited the singer's voice.
 Beginning in the days of slack-key guitar in the 1850s, Hawaiian tunings came to be as closely guarded as any trade secret, handed down in families.
 Many players de-tuned their instruments when they were not playing them to keep others from discovering their tuning.

 The tuning chosen for these instruments is a crucial foundation on which steel guitar style is built.
 The tuning used determines the notes that the player has available in a chord, and affects how notes can be played in sequence.
 Experimenting with different tunings was a widespread practice of the Hawaiian music of the 1930s and provided templates that became a foundation for the playing style of later musicians.
 Scores of tunings are available for lap steel players.
 The addition of a sixth interval into a tuning had a dramatic effect on the steel guitar because it created numerous positions and playing pockets which were not accessible in a simple major chord.
 The C6 was a common tuning for six string lap steels in the 1920s and 1930s.
 Tunings with a sixth interval are popular in Western swing and jazz, while tunings containing sevenths are often chosen for blues and rock music.

 A fundamental challenge of lap steel guitar design is the inherent constraint it places on the number of chords and inversions available in any given tuning.
-To address the meagre array available to them, some early players would simply have a second lap steel at hand, with a different tuning, ready when needed.
+To address the meager array available to them, some early players would simply have a second lap steel at hand, with a different tuning, ready when needed.
 Another strategy was to increase the number of strings on the instrument (the more strings available, the smaller the pitch intervals between them, and therefore more notes available when the bar is placed straight across the strings).
 A third strategy was to add additional necks to the same instrument, thus providing separate sets of strings that could each be tuned differently.